Updated Visitor Policy for COVID-19

 For patients that are admitted to the hospital after surgery, the visitor restrictions for pediatric inpatients shown above would apply.

-One adult visitor can accompany each pediatric patient to an appointment, unless an additional aide or assistant is required.
+One adult visitor can accompany each pediatric patient under 21 years of age to an appointment, unless an additional aide or assistant is required.
 Siblings are not permitted.

 Two adult primary caregivers can accompany each pediatric patient.
 Siblings and extended family are not permitted at this time.
 No visitors are allowed to wait in the emergency services waiting room or other locations in the hospital once the patient is taken back to a room.